 Once notified of an officer-involved shooting, death or great bodily injury, it shall be the responsibility of the designated Criminal Investigations Division supervisor to assign appropriate investigative personnel to handle the investigation of related crimes.
-Department investigators may be assigned to work with investigators from the District Attorney's Office and may be assigned to separately handle the investigation of any related crimes not being investigated by the District Attorney's Office.

 The Moore Police Criminal Investigations Captain, or assigned Criminal Investigations Lieutenant, is considered in charge of the initial scene as well as the investigation and is responsible for ensuring all aspects of the criminal investigation are completed.